Linda explores food facts, folklore, and fabulous recipes one ingredient at a time.

 - Temperatures between 35 and 75 degrees F.

 - No more than 14 hours of daylight

-Spinach can be grown in a pot; choose a pot that is least 6-8 inches deep.
-If grown in a pot, place in a sunny location in the Fall and in a partial shade in Spring and Summer.
+Spinach can be grown in a pot; choose a pot that is at least 6-8 inches deep.
+If grown in a pot, place it in a sunny location in the fall and partial shade in spring and summer.

 Is It Really a Health Food?